 Factors that could make engine oils degrade faster in hot climate

-We are writing this article to advise owners not to exceed manufacturers oil cnange intervals in Nigeria because of the presence of factors that could cause faster oil degradation.
-Below are some of the factors explained.
+We are writing this article to advise owners not to exceed manufacturers oil cnange intervals, especially those in countries with dusty environments.

-- Dust - Relative to the western world, our environment is very dusty.
+Dust - The environment of some countries are very dusty.
 Coupled with poor maintenance culture of not replacing bad engine intake air filters, dust finds its way more easily and hence contaminate and degrade the oil faster.

-- Substandard oil filters - The engine oil filters that are mostly on sale in Nigeria are substandard.
-This is so because of the fact that many Nigerians prefer cheap products.
+Substandard oil filters - The engine oil filters that are mostly on sale in Nigeria are substandard.
+This is so because of the fact that some car users prefer cheap products.
 These substandard oil filters are not able to filter very micro particles (like little particles of dust, iron fillings, carbon) which causes the oil to degrade fast.

-For these reasons, oil change intervals should be strickly followed by car users in Nigeria else they risk premature engine wear.
+For these reasons, recommended oil change intervals should be strickly adhered to by car users else they risk premature engine wear or engine damage.